Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 ⚠️ To avoid

-In heated interiors, air often drops below 35–40% relative humidity in winter.
+In heated indoor spaces, air often drops below 35–40% relative humidity in winter.
 Many tropicals are more comfortable between 50 and 65%.

 • Group plants: they create a more humid microclimate.

-• Wet clay balls under the pot (without direct contact with water) for slight continuous evaporation.
+• Moist clay balls under the pot (without direct contact with water) for slight continuous evaporation.

 • Humidifier: effective, especially in very dry rooms; aim for 50–55% daily.

-• Targeted misting: useful for calathea/maranta/sensitive aloes, in the morning to let dry before night.
+• Targeted misting: useful for calathea/maranta/alocasia, in the morning to allow drying before night.

 💧 Verdeia tip

 The bright bathroom is an ideal haven for calathea, ferns, alocasia, maranta.
-Avoids cold drafts when coming out of the shower.
+Avoid cold drafts right after showering.

 • Comfort range for many tropicals: 18–24 °C (night 16–18 °C).

-• Gentle ventilation: air out 5–10 min/day; avoids direct cold air drafts on the leaves.
+• Gentle ventilation: air out 5–10 min/day; avoids direct cold drafts on leaves.

-• Radiators: keep 60–80 cm away; heat quickly dries the substrate and air.
+• Radiators: keep 60–80 cm away; heat quickly dries out the substrate and air.

 🚫 Common mistakes

-Misting in the evening (promotes fungal spots), placing the pot in stagnant water, putting the plant near the radiator, or confusing soft leaves from heat with lack of water.
+Misting in the evening (promotes fungal spots), placing the pot in stagnant water, putting the plant next to the radiator, or confusing heat-softened leaves with lack of water.

 • Pot weight: weigh in hand "after watering" vs "dry"; an excellent guide to avoid overwatering.

-• Seasons: summer = closer waterings; winter = longer space between waterings.
+• Seasons: summer = closer watering intervals; winter = longer space between waterings.

-• Summer: intense light = more frequent waterings, more regular visual checks.
+• Summer: intense light = more frequent watering, more regular visual checks.

 • Winter: low light = drier soil between waterings, especially if the room is cool.

-Move the plant 30–60 cm and observe for 7–10 days: more vigorous leaves, new shoots, more saturated color = you are on the right track.
+Move the plant 30–60 cm and observe for 7–10 days: firmer leaves, new shoots, richer color = you’re on the right track.

 Rather than forcing a plant to live where it doesn’t thrive, choose the species suited to each room and organize coherent zones: tropicals together (humidity), succulents together (strong light), etc.